Dantevg/DynmapExportJava/README.md

 Whether to automatically combine the Dynmap tiles into one single image.
 If you have set a large area and you encounter lag when exporting, you can try disabling this.
 Note that you will have to combine the tiles yourself.
-Warning: do not enable this when you already have saved non-combined tiles, as the plugin will automatically remove all older directories on export.

 ### `schedule`
 A simplified ISO-8601 formatted interval at which to automatically export all